nearit/Android-SDK/docs/handle-content.md

 ## Foreground vs Background

-Recipes either deliver content in the background or in the foreground but not both.
+Recipes either deliver content in background or in foreground but not both.
 Check this table to see how you will be notified.

 | Type of trigger                  | Delivery           |
 |----------------------------------|--------------------|